Core Knowledge

 Lecture #1: RISC-V Introduction

-• Description: Introduce Chipyard library and explain its structure.
+Introduce the Chipyard library and explain its structure.
 Show how to git clone and make.
 Learn how to create a new Chisel project using this Chipyard library as a template.

 Lecture #4: Boot Sequence and Software

-• Description: Describe the typical boot flow of computer systems.
-Describe our system’s boot sequence with the default software.
-Learn how to change the default program with your custom codes.
+Describe the typical boot flow of computer systems.
+Describe our system’s boot sequence using the default software.
+Learn how to change the default program with your custom code.

 Lecture #5: Custom Hardware on Peripheral